A data journalism visual essay

 Top 20 outlets by lesbian article volume

-Coverage is concentrated in the same major mainstream outlets as bisexual coverage.
-The presence of outlets like Fox News and Variety alongside the NYT and Guardian reflects the range of contexts in which lesbian identity appears — from political commentary to entertainment coverage — but the volume trend is the same across all of them: down.
+Coverage is concentrated in the same major mainstream outlets that publish most LGBT+ coverage.
+The presence of outlets like Variety alongside the NYT and Guardian reflects the cultural and entertainment contexts in which lesbian identity most often appears in the dataset, consistent with the framing pattern documented in Section 03.

 Data & Methods